-Oxford Road is one of Manchester’s main throughfares.
+Oxford Road (map) is one of Manchester’s main throughfares.
 It starts at St. Peter’s Square in the heart of the city and runs very much like a straight line into the city’s southern suburbs.
 Dubbed ‘the Corridor’, Oxford Road is home to Manchester’s two universities, the BBC offices, various architectural gems and a host of splendid theatres and museums.
+A stroll along Oxford Street is one of my recommended things to do in Manchester due to its great array of architectural styles, museums and cafés.

 The Manchester Museum is situated in the heart of the university precinct and is absolutely worth a visit.
 The exhibits on animal life, world cultures, ancient Egypt and Mediterranean archaeology are magnificent.
-There’s also an insightful exhibition on the life of Charles Darwin (runs till August 2010).
 Don’t forget to grab the free ‘Amazing Facts’ booklet at the entrance – did you know that the Hercules beetle is the strongest creature on earth, capable of carrying up to 80 times its own body weight? 🙂 I can also recommend a stroll around the university precinct with its historic monuments such as the gorgeous John Owens building.

 The Whitworth Art Gallery is located further down the road from the Manchester Museum.
 Housed in a lovely red-brick building, the museum is particularly noted for its beautiful collections of wallpapers, sculptures and textiles.
 I’ve never given much thought to the cultural significance of wallpaper until I visited the Whitworth’s ‘Walls Are Talking’ exhibition.
 An absolute eye-opener!